-Easement in Gross- An easement that benefits a person or entity not a property.
+An easement that benefits a person or entity, not a property.

-Prescription and by Necessity- If, in the private road example above had the neighbor used the road for a period of ten years or more, the neighbor can be given an easement by prescription.
-They can also get one by necessity due to no other road is available to them.
+If in the private road example above had the neighbor used the road for a period of ten years or more, the neighbor can be given an easement by prescription.
+They can also get one by necessity due to no other road being available to them.

 The Mississippi real estate laws on easements will be the cause of some litigation.
 The experienced real estate attorneys at Rushing & Guice can fight hard for your cause in an easement battle.
 If you are seeking an affirmative or negative easement, the firm has the knowledge and experience to bring your case to its desired conclusion.